nigelhaim/3rdYr_2ndSem/Thesis Orientation.md

 				- Focus on the metrics too.
 				- Make sure the dataset has labels
 				- Check on the performances on other researches based on the dataset
+				- Do not label the dataset, be careful on how you use the data
+				- Minimum
+					- For each numpy file is ACL and Meniscus are present?
+					-
 - Kess
 	- Ayusin ang problem statement
 		- More on classification